alexwing/MapPuzzle.gl/README.md

 ### Frontend

-The frontend is built with React, it is a client that sends requests to the server and receives the response, it also has a database with the information of the puzzles.
+The frontend is built with React and bundled with **Vite**, it is a client that sends requests to the server and receives the response, it also has a database with the information of the puzzles.

+Environment configuration lives in the `environments/` folder and is loaded through Vite modes (`--mode <name>`, set via `envDir`).
+Variables are exposed to the app with the `VITE_` prefix and read through `import.meta.env` (previously `REACT_APP_` / `process.env` under Create React App).
+The HTML entry point is `index.html` at the project root, and `npm run build` outputs to the `build/` folder.

-The following lines of code refer to different ways of starting the project:
+The following scripts refer to different ways of starting and building the project:

-* **"dev"**: "env-cmd -f ./environments/.env.development react-scripts start", This option allows you to run the frontend in development mode, it needs to have the Node.js backend running to work properly.
+* **"dev"**: `vite` — runs the frontend in development mode (loads `environments/.env.development`).
+Needs the Node.js backend running to work properly.
-* **"pro"**: "env-cmd -f ./environments/.env react-scripts start", This option allows you to run the frontend in development mode and connect it to a local sqlite3 database, without the need of the backend.
+* **"pro"**: `vite --mode production` — runs the frontend dev server connected to a local sqlite3 database (loads `environments/.env.production`), without the need of the backend.
 The database is located in the "public" folder.
-* **"dev-php-backend"**: "env-cmd -f ./environments/.env.devphpbackend react-scripts start", This option allows you to run the frontend in development mode and connect it to a local PHP backend running.
+* **"dev-php-backend"**: `vite --mode devphpbackend` — runs the frontend in development mode connected to a local PHP backend.
-* **"pro-php-backend"**: "env-cmd -f ./environments/.env.phpbackend react-scripts start", This option allows you to run the frontend in production mode and connect it to the production PHP backend running.
+* **"pro-php-backend"**: `vite --mode phpbackend` — runs the frontend connected to the production PHP backend.
-* **"build"**: "env-cmd -f ./environments/.env react-scripts build", This option allows you to build the frontend in production mode and connect it to a local sqlite3 database, without the need of a backend.
+* **"build"**: `vite build` — builds the frontend for production connected to a local sqlite3 database (loads `environments/.env.production`), without the need of a backend.
 The database is located in the "public" folder.
-* **"build-php"**: "env-cmd -f ./environments/.env.phpbackend react-scripts build", This option allows you to build the frontend and copy the files to the backend folder for use in a PHP server.
+* **"build-php"**: `vite build --mode phpbackend` — builds the frontend and copies the files to the backend folder for use in a PHP server.
 This PHP server is a simple script to execute queries to the sqlite3 database, similar to the frontend version.
 It is used to deploy the application on a PHP server.
 This PHP script is limited to SELECT queries, does not support INSERT, UPDATE or DELETE query and prevents SQL injection.
+* **"preview"**: `vite preview` — serves the production build locally for verification.

 ## Design